Dido and Aeneas – a timeless opera in a timeless theatre

 While Andrew Borg Wirth has designed the set, Luke Azzopardi has created the costumes in a vibrant mix of Hellenism and contemporary, with North African influences.
 And with lighting design by Moritz Zavan Stoeckle, movement coordinated by Emma Loftus, and projected images created by cinematographer Matthew Muscat Drago, there is an extraordinary team of experts in their respective fields behind the scenes at Dido and Aeneas.

 On stage, there is also a strong cast of established names and newcomers from The Monteverdi Project to tell the much-loved tale.
-The Monteverdi Project is a group of singers supported by Teatru Manoel who train in Baroque music with renowned Maestro Marco Mencoboni and soprano Gillian Zammit.
+The Monteverdi Project is a group of singers supported by the Manoel Theatre who train in baroque music with renowned Maestro Marco Mencoboni and soprano Gillian Zammit.

-Dido and Aeneas will be staged at Teatru Manoel, Valletta on 23, 24, 26 and February 27, 2021 at 8pm.
+Dido and Aeneas will be staged at the Manoel Theatre, Valletta, on February 23, 24, 26 and 27 at 8pm.
 It is suitable for audiences aged 12 and above.
-For more information and to book tickets, visit www.teatrumanoel.com.mt, call on +356 2124 6389 or email on bookings.mt@teatrumanoel.mt.
+For more information and to book tickets, visit www.teatrumanoel.com.mt, call on 2124 6389 or e-mail bookings.mt@teatrumanoel.mt.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us